Andy Pafko: Post-playing days

 After playing in the major leagues, Pafko coached for the Braves from 1960 through 1962, then managed in the minor leagues, including a two-year stint as the skipper for the Kinston Eagles in the Carolina League.
 Pafko also scouted for the Montreal Royals in the late 1960s.
 He was also active in the Milwaukee Braves Historical Association.
 He eventually settled in the Chicago area, and always provided good copy for the press, especially when the subject of the Cubs would come up.
 When the Cubs won their division in 1984, Pafko mused, "I never dreamed it would take them 39 years to win again.
 I thought they would have won by accident before then!"
 Pafko was named to the Cubs All-Century team at the turn of the 21st century.
-As of July 2013, Pafko and Lennie Merullo (died May 30, 2015) were the last two men living who played for the Cubs in a World Series.
+Pafko and Lennie Merullo (died May 30, 2015) were the last two men alive who played for the Cubs in a World Series, prior to 2016.

 The book Carl Erskine's Tales from the Dodgers Dugout: Extra Innings (2004) includes short stories from former Dodger pitcher Carl Erskine.
 Pafko is prominent in many of these stories.
 He is also the title character in Pafko at the Wall and The Perfect Pafko.
 He also plays a role in Roger Kahn's American classic, The Boys of Summer.

 Pafko died at a nursing home in Stevensville, Michigan on October 8, 2013.
 He was 92.